 Steve W. also sent in this Dodge Charger commercial with the same theme.
 It, too, lists a whole slew of things that men are supposed to eschew:

-Patriarchy: nobody wins.Lisa Wade is a professor of sociology at Occidental College.
+Patriarchy: nobody wins.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.